 Age: 21 at time of hire.

-US Citizen: Yes.
-Must establish residency within 30 miles of the City of Monroe by the end of the probation period.
+US Citizen: Yes or a lawful permanent resident at the time of examination.
+Must establish residency within 30 miles of the City of Monroe by the end of the probation period

 High School Grad/GED: Yes

 A conviction of Driving While Intoxicated (D.U.I) within the last five years or two or more D.U.I.

 convictions ever.
 A diversion of similar action (First Degree Negligent Driving) will be considered to be the